 Woodside CEO Peter Coleman said first LNG production represented a significant milestone for all of the Wheatstone LNG joint venture participants.

 “Wheatstone is a world-class asset and the safe start-up of the facility was one of our priorities for 2017, supporting our near-term growth strategy.

 “We are proud of the support our staff provided to the operator and its contractors, drawing on Woodside’s extensive experience delivering LNG projects.
-We will continue to support the operator in optimising lifting costs and increasing production volumes, to maximise the value of our investment,” he said.
+We will continue to support the operator in optimizing lifting costs and increasing production volumes, to maximize the value of our investment,” he said.

 First LNG production from Wheatstone Train 2 is expected in six to eight months.

 Offshore Energy Today Staff